ramensoftware/windows-11-start-menu-styling-guide/Themes/LayerMicaUI/README.md

   <summary>Font Customization (Click to expand)</summary>

 - Font to be installed: [Nunito](https://fonts.google.com/specimen/Nunito)
-- Add these items to the `Style Constants` section of the settings page of the Windows 11 Start Menu Styler Mod
+- Add these items to the "Style constants" section of the settings page of the Windows 11 Start Menu Styler Mod

   ```
   ThFntWt=Semibold